UCLA Global Internship Program Student Guide

 Required Courses

-The Global Internship Program offers an additional 4 unit upper division course, CESC 130, to provide students the option to have 8 total units and to become eligible to receive financial aid.
+The Global Internship Program offers an additional 4-unit upper division course, CESC 130, to provide students the option to enroll in 8 total units and to become eligible to receive financial aid.

 UCLA students may add or drop the optional CESC 130 course as follows:

-• Drop course – The optional course may be dropped by contacting UCLA IEO and requesting to drop.
-If the optional course is dropped by Friday of Week 2 (by 5 PM PST) the student will receive a full course refund.
+- Drop course – After an application has been submitted, the optional course may be dropped by contacting UCLA IEO and requesting to drop.
+If the optional course is dropped by Friday of Week 2 (by 5 PM PST) the student will receive a full course tuition refund.
 After such time, the optional course may be dropped for NO REFUND until the Friday of Week 8.

 *Please note that in order to be eligible for financial aid students MUST be enrolled in the optional course, in order to have a total of 8 units.